midpt/cdrama/_posts/2016-06-04-Table-of-content-test.md

 {% endhighlight %}

-Preceded with a line number will result a list of ordered table of content.
+Preceded with a line number will result in a list of ordered table of content.

 {% highlight html %}
   1. sdljdsklflksflksj